qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 Here is the brief documentation of the API.
 You can also refer to the JavaDoc in code.
 If you have any question using the API, you can contact qouteall via [discord](https://discord.gg/BZxgURK) or open a [discussion](https://github.com/iPortalTeam/ImmersivePortalsMod/discussions).

-Code examples: [MiniScaled mod](https://github.com/iPortalTeam/MiniScaledMod) and [Portal Gun mod](https://github.com/iPortalTeam/PortalGun) use ImmPtl API.
+Code examples: [MiniScaled mod](https://github.com/iPortalTeam/MiniScaledMod) and [Portal Gun mod](https://github.com/iPortalTeam/PortalGun) use Immersive Portals API.

 ## 1.20.2 Update Note